koman-maciej/insurance/README.md

 - Choose your favourite text editor for develop
 - Install dependencies via `npm install`
 - Run each microservice by typing e.g.: `nodejs userService`

+## Run it

+TBD

+## Assumptions

+- id's are unique
+- the user name field is unique
+- datasource API does not change (contract)